-The local government investment pool, Colorado Local Government Liquid Asset Trust (COLOTRUST) is rated AAAm by Standard & Poor's with a weighted average maturity of under 60 days a Level 2 investment under the fair value hierarchy.
+The local government investment pool, Colorado Local Government Liquid Asset Trust ("COLOTRUST") is rated AAAm by Standard & Poor's with a weighted average maturity of under 60 days.
 COLOTRUST is an investment trust/joint ventures established for local government entities in Colorado to pool surplus funds.
 The State Securities Commissioner administers and enforces all State statutes governing the Trust.
+COLOTRUST records its investments at fair value and the District records its investment in COLOTRUST using the net asset value method.
 The trusts operate similarly to a money market fund with each share maintaining a value of \$1.00.
 The Trust offers shares in two portfolios, COLOTRUST PRIME and COLOTRUST PLUS+.
 Both investments consist of U.S. Treasury bills and notes and repurchase agreements collateralized by U.S. Treasury securities.
 COLOTRUST PLUS+ may also invest in certain obligations of U.S. government agencies, highest rated commercial paper and repurchase agreements collateralized by certain obligations of U.S. government agencies.
 Designated custodian banks provide safekeeping and depository services to the trusts.
 Substantially all securities owned by the trusts are held by the Federal Reserve Bank in the accounts maintained for the custodian banks.
 The custodians' internal records identify the investments owned by COLOTRUST.
-At December 31, 2016, the District had \$342,116 invested in COLOTRUST.
+At December 31, 2017, the District had \$477,441 invested in COLOTRUST.